Beverly Dermatology.

 A young woman studying her reflection in a clinic mirror during an injectable consultation

-Field Notes · 5 min · Noor El-Amin
+Field Notes · 5 min · Ingrid Pavlenko

 Preventative Botox at 25: Prudent Maintenance or a Subscription You Never Cancel?